GTCR

-GTCR LLC is an American private equity firm focused on leveraged buyout, leveraged recapitalization, growth capital and rollup transactions.
-The firm principally invests in high-growth industries, including financial services & technology, healthcare, information services & technology, and growth business services.
+GTCR LLC is an American private equity firm focused on leveraged buyout, leveraged recapitalization, growth capital, and rollup transactions.
+The firm principally invests in high-growth industries, including financial services and technology, healthcare, information services and technology, and growth business services.

 Since 1980, GTCR has reportedly invested more than $30 billion in over 290 companies and manages approximately $50 billion in equity capital.
 As of 2021, the firm has more than 80 employees, including over 40 investment professionals.